fhunleth/elixir_ale/README.md

-# Elixir/ALE -- Elixir Actor Library for Embedded
+# elixir_ale - Elixir Actor Library for Embedded

 [![Build Status](https://travis-ci.org/fhunleth/elixir_ale.svg)](https://travis-ci.org/fhunleth/elixir_ale)

-Elixir/ALE provides high level abstractions for interfacing to hardware peripherals on embedded platforms.
+`elixir_ale` provides high level abstractions for interfacing to hardware peripherals on embedded platforms.
 If this sounds similar to [Erlang/ALE](https://github.com/esl/erlang-ale), that's because it is.
 This library is a Elixir-ized implementation of the library.
 It does differ from Erlang/ALE